-Bilingual people have the ability to speak and understand two languages.
+Bilingual people can speak and understand two languages.
 And being bilingual has numerous advantages, especially in today’s multicultural world.
 Not only do bilinguals take advantage when it comes to economic and social opportunities.
 And this helps them excel in their professional career.

 In recent years, the public’s interest has been piqued by the concept of extensive bilingual education.
 Schools for years forwent a second language education, but today more and more public and private primary school are exposing young learners to more than one language.
 Take a look at the importance of being bilingual.